Planning the Peaks of the Balkans Trek: What to Know Before You Go

 • Distance: 192 km

-• Duration: ~10 days (shorten options available)
+• Duration: ~10 days (shorter options available)

 • Total Ascent: ~10,000m+ (steep, alpine-style terrain)